-For nearly 100 years, Hillcrest’s spiritual history has been rooted in the United Methodist Church and a mission of the Presbyterian Church since 1968.
+For over 100 years, Hillcrest’s spiritual history has been rooted in the United Methodist Church and a mission of the Presbyterian Church since 1968.
 And long before that time, Hillcrest had always been celebrated for providing services to all, regardless of their religious affiliations and their beliefs.
 Still, we believe that a spiritual connection can make a difference in a person’s complete well-being.
 That spiritual connection might be faith-based, or it could be based on any integrative approaches that make the mind and body stronger.
 This spirituality enhances our Culture of Results and leads us to offer outreach projects, educational workshops, retreat days, Sunday services and spiritual conversations frequently held at our famed Hadley Chapel used for Hillcrest clients and staff, the chaplaincy and the community.

 Spiritual Services Include